fbpx

 8. Creeping Phlox

-Ah, Creeping Phlox!…. it’s a sure sign of spring.
+Ah, creeping phlox!…. it’s a sure sign of spring.
 If you are wondering what perennials to plant with tulips, be aware that creeping phlox is certainly a popular option.
-Since Creeping Phlox creates a strikingly fine-looking carpet, the tulips in your garden will have a perfect partner.
-The dying Tulip leaves do stick up through the phlox, but the pretty little flowers more than make up for it!
+Since creeping phlox creates a strikingly fine-looking carpet, the tulips in your garden will have a perfect partner.
+The dying tulip leaves do stick up through the phlox, but the pretty little flowers more than makeup for it!

 9. Hellebore

 Before the canopy of the tree above fills out, the tulips can bask in the full sun.
 By the time the extreme heat of the summer mid-day sun arrives, the tulip plant foliage will have died back to the ground, and the leathery dark hellebore leaves will be shielded by the tree canopy.
-Here are some beautiful Hellebores to consider planting:

 Just like the above-mentioned perennials, hellebores are easy to take care of, which is an added advantage.
 Hellebores are known for their attractive foliage and abundant blooming capacity in winter and early spring.
-Furthermore, they have evergreen foliage that remains beautiful all year-round.
-It is important to note that they are deer and rabbit resistant, so you don’t have to worry about them being eaten up.
+Furthermore, they have evergreen foliage that remains beautiful all year round.
+It is important to note that they are deer and rabbit-resistant, so you don’t have to worry about them being eaten up.

 Globe allium blossoms | home for the harvest gardening blog